EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 c.
 No, because Attorney acted only as a scrivener.

 d.
-No, because Attorney’s letter did not imply that Attorney was disinterested.
+No, because Attorney's letter did not imply that Attorney was disinterested.

 ### Question 49

 Attorney represents A in the case of A v.
 B.  B is acting pro se.
 Attorney telephones B and states:  “Is there some way we can settle this case before trial.
 My goal is to see that everyone gets a fair deal.
-I have thoroughly reviewed the case and, in my opinion, you have about a 40% chance of recovery; thus, I’d recommend that you settle."
+I have thoroughly reviewed the case and, in my opinion, you have about a 40% chance of recovery; thus, I'd recommend that you settle."

 Is Attorney subject to discipline?

 ### Question 50

 Alpha represents X in the case of X v.
-Z.  Beta represents Z.  Beta drafts a confidential letter to Z and asks her assistant to fax it to Z.  Beta’s assistant mistakenly faxes the letter to Alpha.
+Z.  Beta represents Z.  Beta drafts a confidential letter to Z and asks her assistant to fax it to Z.  Beta's assistant mistakenly faxes the letter to Alpha.

-When Alpha receives the letter, what are Alpha’s ethical obligations?
+When Alpha receives the letter, what are Alpha's ethical obligations?

 ### Question 51

 Alpha represents X in the divorce action of X v.
 Z.  X and Z are currently separated and living in different houses.
 X believes Z has committed adultery.
-To obtain evidence for trial, Alpha hires a private investigator to place a secret camera in Z’s bedroom.
-Following Alpha’s instructions, the investigator breaks into Z’s house and installs the camera.
+To obtain evidence for trial, Alpha hires a private investigator to place a secret camera in Z's bedroom.
+Following Alpha's instructions, the investigator breaks into Z's house and installs the camera.

 Is Alpha subject to discipline?

 ### Question 52

 Attorney was engaged under a general retainer agreement to represent a corporation involved in the uranium industry.
-Under the agreement, Attorney handled all of the corporation’s legal work, which typically involved regulatory issues and litigation.
+Under the agreement, Attorney handled all of the corporation's legal work, which typically involved regulatory issues and litigation.
 The corporation told Attorney that a congressional committee was holding hearings concerning the extent of regulation in the copper industry.
 Because the corporation was considering buying a copper mine during the next fiscal year, the corporation wanted Attorney to testify that the industry was overregulated.
 The attorney subsequently testified before the relevant congressional committee.
 The attorney registered his appearance under his own name and did not disclose that he was appearing on behalf of a client.
 Afterward, Attorney billed the corporation for fees and expenses related to his testimony.

-Was Attorney’s conduct proper?
+Was Attorney's conduct proper?

 a.
 Yes, because the duty of confidentiality prevented Attorney from disclosing the identity of his client.